 At least fourteen days prior to the settlement conference, counsel for the parties shall meet and confer in a good-faith attempt to settle the case or to narrow the areas of disagreement.
 They shall exchange good-faith and realistic offers to settle, and shall explain to each other why their demand or offer is reasonable.
 If a demand or offer is rejected, the attorney who rejects shall explain to opposing counsel the reasons for the rejection.
 It is REQUIRED that, by the time of the settlement conference, Plaintiff(s) will have made a good-faith offer to settle the case and Defendant(s) will have made a good-faith counter-offer of settlement.

-Seven days before the settlement conference, the parties shall submit confidential, ex-parte settlement statements directly to the Magistrate Judge’s chambers.
-The statement must be delivered by e-mail to the case manager (firstname.lastname@example.org), with a courtesy hard copy delivered directly to chambers at least 48 hours before the start of the settlement conference.
+Seven days before the settlement conference, the parties shall submit confidential, ex-parte settlement statements directly to the Magistrate Judge's chambers.
+The statement must be delivered by e-mail to chambers (email@example.com) If the settlement statement exceeds 10 pages, with exhibits, counsel must also submit a courtesy hard copy delivered directly to chambers at least 48 hours before the start of the settlement conference.
 DO NOT FILE THESE STATEMENTS WITH THE COURT.
 The statements will not become part of the case record, and parties are directed to be candid in their statements.
 The statements shall be limited to five pages (double-spaced; 14-point font) and shall include the following:

-Counsel may also attach up to five exhibits, which are deemed to be particularly crucial to demonstrate the parties’ positions, e.g., photographs of an accident scene or injury, crucial contract language, key notations in a medical record, side-by-side comparison of an alleged copyright infringement, critical business records, etc. Exhibits must be separated by protruding tabs, and relevant portions of exhibits must be highlighted.
+Counsel may also attach up to five exhibits, which are deemed to be particularly crucial to demonstrate the parties' positions, e.g., photographs of an accident scene or injury, crucial contract language, key notations in a medical record, side-by-side comparison of an alleged copyright infringement, critical business records, etc. Exhibits must be separated by protruding tabs, and relevant portions of exhibits must be highlighted or they may not be read.
 While the settlement statement may include a summary of the facts, claims and defenses, it is not a summary judgment motion, and counsel should be mindful that the Magistrate Judge who is facilitating settlement is not trying the case or deciding dispositive motions at this point.

 C. PROCEDURES DURING THE CONFERENCE